FlyingPhish/Nmap-Analysis/README.md

 - **GPT Report Generation**: Uses OpenAI's GPT to generate insightful analysis reports based on Nmap result stats.
 The tool uses a hardcoded prompt that sets the tone and requirements, then the script inserts the stats (no identifying information is provided) and if -c --context has been provided, it'll add the context to the bottom of the prompt.
 - **Customizable Context**: Enhance GPT analysis by providing additional context, tailoring the report to specific needs.

+### AI-Powered Insights with Fabric
+_This function has been implemented but disabled until the pull request is merged.
+Feel free to uncomment the code if you have manually added the `create_network_threat_landscape` pattern_
+- **Fabric Report Generation**: Uses Fabric to generate insightful analysis reports based on Nmap result stats.
+The tool uses a hardcoded system prompt (pattern) that sets the tone and requirements, then the script inserts the stats (no identifying information is provided).
+I prefer the output created by Fabric over GPT.

 ## Usage
 The script prints the help page if no args are passed, or you can access with `python nmap-analysis.py -h`.
 Make sure to create an .env file that contains "OPENAI_KEY=x"